PerryAJ/perspective-alpha-example/README.md

 also done automatically by the gradle build, but we do it here initially as a sanity check.

-3. Navigate back to the root of the project, and in the terminal execute `./gradlew build` (linux/osx), or `gradle.bat build` (windows).
+3. Navigate back to the root of the project, and in the terminal execute `./gradlew build` (linux/osx), or `gradlew.bat build` (windows).
 This will result in the appropriate gradle binaries being downloaded (match the version and info provided by our `wrapper` task and committed `gradle/` directory).
 This will compile and assemble all jars, as well as execute the webpack.